 2. When momma ain’t happy, ain’t nobody happy

 There’s a word for people who threaten to make everyone else suffer if they don’t get their way.
-They’re called terrorists.
+They’re called dictators.

 The truth about marriage is that, somebody is going to be unhappy from time to time.
 That’s normal.
 They will get over it.
 If “momma” threatens to blow up (emotionally) the entire house every time she’s upset, it will slowly tear the family apart.
 (This isn’t gender specific; it applies equally well to “poppa.”)